bryantm1123/bryantm1123.github.io/_pages/tutorials/swift-thread-safe-cache/swift-thread-safe-cache.md

 }
 ```

+**Step 1:** Declare a class called `Cache` with generic parameters `Key` and `Value`. `Key` conforms to [`Hashable`](https://developer.apple.com/documentation/swift/hashable) so that the underlying storage can identify the correct key during read and write operations.
+Both `Key` and `Value` conform to [`Sendable`](https://developer.apple.com/documentation/swift/sendable) to ensure thread-safety across concurrent contexts.

-**Step 1:** Create private instances of our cache using and dispatch queue as described in the previous sections.
+**Step 2:** Create a private instance of `Cache` and a custom dispatch queue with `.concurrent` attribute.

-**Step 2:** Provide a method for reading a value from cache, based on a given key.
+**Step 3:** Provide a method for reading a value from the cache, based on a given key.
 We use the queue's `.sync` method here because, in general, reading from the cache is a quick operation, and does not modify shared state.

-**Step 3**: Provide a method for writing a value to the cache, and assigning it a key.
+**Step 4**: Provide a method for writing a value to the cache, and assigning it a key.
 We use the queue's `.async` method with `.barrier` flag because we want to ensure that writes occur sequentially and do not block read operations from proceeding.

-**Step 4**: We use a wrapper class for our key and values to ensure proper key comparison and compatibility with `NSCache`.
+**Step 5**: We use a wrapper class for our keys and values to ensure proper key comparison and compatibility with `NSCache`.

-## Creating an Async Image Cache
+## Creating an Async Image Loader
-We can build on top of the generic cache we created in the previous section to create a new cache for loading remote images either from cache or a URL.
+We can now build on top of the generic cache we've just created in the previous section to make a new asynchronous image loader.
+The image loader will first attempt to read the image from cache, using its URL as the key.
+If a cached image is not found, the loader will then try to asynchronously fetch the image data from the URL, convert it to an `UIImage` object for display in a user interface, then store the image in the cache.

 ```
-public class AsyncImageCache {
+public class AsyncImageLoader {
     // 1
     private let cache = Cache<URL, UIImage>()